Rachanastasia/portfolio-new/README.md

 ### /api

-This folder contains a simple Express.js API with one endpoint that returns the blog posts from [https://rachelrly.medium.com/](https://rachelrly.medium.com)
+This folder contains a simple Express.js API with one endpoint that returns the Blog posts from [https://rachelrly.medium.com/](https://rachelrly.medium.com)

 #### index.js